 - Employment letter on company letterhead stating your job title, job functions, salary and length of employment

-- Three most recent Pay Stubs
+- Three most recent pay stubs

-- Three most recent Bank Statements
+- Three most recent bank statements

-- First page and signature page of most recent Federal Tax Return
+- First page and signature page of most recent federal tax return

-- Copy of Photo Identification
+- Copy of photo Identification

-- Money for application/credit check fee (generally $75-$100)
+- Money for application and credit check fee (generally $75-$100)

 If you’re using a guarantor or plan on having roommates, they will need to provide the same paperwork.
 If the guarantor or occupant is self-employed, they’ll need to get a letter from their accountant stating their income.

 If you bring the standard paperwork up front, you should be okay as long as you get them the rest in a timely fashion.
 Some landlords require less than what is stated above, but it’s better to be over-prepared than under-prepared.
-Having your paperwork handy prior to your apartment search will look good on your part when you meet with the Broker or leasing agent and it’s a great start to the landlord/tenant relationship.
+Having your paperwork handy prior to your apartment search will look good when you meet with the broker or leasing agent, and it’s also a great way to start the relationship with your future landlord.